harshdoesdev/bottlecap/README.md

     this.score = 0;

-    const playerSprite = new AnimatedSprite(this.ctx, this.assets.image.playerSprite, 6, 1, 0, 0, 64, 64);
+    const playerSprite = new Bottlecap.AnimatedSprite(this.ctx, this.assets.image.playerSprite, 6, 1, 0, 0, 64, 64);

     playerSprite.addAnimation("default", 0, 5, 80);